ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-edit.md

 - **Link A**.
 The URL for the first link to be displayed in a fixed location in the article text.
 This must be a full URL, not relative.
-  For example, it normally would start with 'https://'.
+  For example, it normally would start with `https:`.
 - **Link A Text**.
 The text used for Link A. If blank, the URL will be displayed.
 - **URL Target Window**.
 Sets the default value for the target for the